A patient with cognitive and movement complaints 02

 Last modified on Tuesday, September 23 2008.

-A 40 year-old male presents to your office accompanied by a family member, who helps provide the history.
-The patient has had a 1 year history of worsening neurologic and psychiatric issues, including odd movements and memory problems and uncharacteristic depression.
+A 38 year-old female presents to your office accompanied by a family member, who helps provide the history.
+The patient has had a 1 year history of worsening neurologic and psychiatric issues, including memory problems and odd movements and uncharacteristic aggressive behavior.

-The patient is on metoprolol for hypertension, and has no other past medical history.
+The patient is on hydrochlorothiazide for hypertension, and has no other past medical history.

 The patient confirms that other family members have had similar symptoms, and some have died at an early age.